Jonathan Moreira: Return to Inter

-Fluminense / Athletico Paranaense
+Fluminense and Athletico Paranaense

 On 14 September 2015, Jonathan returned to Brazil and signed for Fluminense until the end of the following year.
 On 22 December 2016, he moved to Atlético Paranaense.

 International career

 Jonathan has represented Brazil at under-17 level, playing in 2003 FIFA U-17 World Championship.
-Brazil reach in final where Jonathan played full 90 minutes and helped Seleção beat Spain in a 1–0 win.
+Brazil reached the final where Jonathan played the full 90 minutes and helped the Seleção beat Spain in a 1–0 win.
 Jonathan has never been capped at senior level for Brazil, which leaves the door open for either a Brazilian or Italian call-up.